 In recent times, the city (and the country as a whole) is doing so well in real estate that you would find a pretty good list of options to find a new home.

-The government through its Rapid Housing Initiative (RHI) plan, has announced to allocate $203.3 million to the city’s real estate.
+Through its Rapid Housing Initiative (RHI) plan, the government has announced allocating $203.3 million to the city's real estate.

-According to the stats from the Canadian Real Estate Association (CREA), Q3 of the year has proven to be very much in favor of the real estate sector for the country.
-The real estate of the whole country jumped from the bottoms to the top, beating even the Q3 of 2019, despite the presence of novel coronavirus.
+According to the stats from the Canadian Real Estate Association (CREA), Q3 of the year has proven to be very much in favour of the country's real estate sector.
+The whole country's real estate jumped from the bottom to the top, beating even the Q3 of 2019, despite the presence of novel coronavirus.

 Whatever your choice be, make sure that your new home should be optimally located - not too far from work, subways, schools, market, etc.